 Note: When using BigQuery remember to delete all the space characters from the column names.
 They would be automatically renamed during table creation and this will create conflict for the next step, since column names will no longer match.

 In this example we have learned how to access and blend two popular cloud services - Google BigQuery and Databricks - using the extensions available in KNIME Analytics Platform.
-Together with these datasets, we have explored Austin bikesharing and how its usage is intrinsically related to weather conditions.
+Together with these datasets, we have explored the world of bikesharing and how its usage is intrinsically related to weather conditions.

-Figure 9.
-Final workflow blending data from BigQuery and Databricks.
-It can be downloaded from the KNIME Hub here.
+Download the workflow to blend data from BigQuery and Databricks from the KNIME here.

 Author: Emilio Silvestri (KNIME)